Merkley to push for more aggressive forest management

 Forest Service officials have said that the $2.7 million will help the two national forests start chipping away at a backlog of projects that are ready as soon as money is available.

-Those smaller trees, most notably grand and white firs, have encroached over the past century or so in places that historically were dominated by ponderosa pines and tamaracks, in part due to the exclusion of fire, which historically killed most of the firs when they were relatively small.
+Those smaller trees, most notably grand and white firs, have encroached over the past century or so in places that used to be dominated by ponderosa pines and tamaracks, in part due to the exclusion of fire, which historically killed most of the firs when they were relatively small.

 Ponderosa pines and tamaracks, which generally grow in widely spaced stands rather than in thickets, are much more resistant to wildfires than the grand and white firs that have become much more prevalent over the past several decades.

-Although Merkley promotes the additional $40 million for collaborative projects, his ultimate goal is much more ambitious.
+Although Merkley promotes the additional $40 million for collaborative projects, his ultimate goal is even more ambitious.

 He said he believes the federal government needs to spend at least $1 billion more each year on forest restoration work nationwide.